NIRCam

 NIRCam (Near-InfraRed Camera) is an instrument aboard the James Webb Space Telescope.
-It has two major tasks, as an imager from 0.6 to 5 micron wavelength, and as a wavefront sensor to keep the 18-section mirrors functioning as one.
+It has two major tasks, as an imager from 0.6 to 5 μm wavelength, and as a wavefront sensor to keep the 18-section mirrors functioning as one.
 In other words, it is a camera and is also used to provide information to align the 18 segments of the primary mirror.
 It is an infrared camera with ten mercury-cadmium-telluride (HgCdTe) detector arrays, and each array has an array of 2048×2048 pixels.
-The camera has a field of view of 2.2×2.2 arc minutes with an angular resolution of 0.07 arcsec at 2 microns.
+The camera has a field of view of 2.2×2.2 arcminutes with an angular resolution of 0.07 arcseconds at 2 μm.
 NIRCam is also equipped with coronagraphs, which helps to collect data on exoplanets near stars.
 It helps with imaging anything next to a much brighter object, because the coronagraph blocks that light.